Jef Valkeniers: Political career

 Valkeniers is currently dealing with development, he serves on several boards of directors, and he is regularly asked for medical advice (E.g. NPO De Poel.).
-He is still active in politics as a councilor in Dilbeek. and as board member of the liberal party in Belgium (Open Vlaamse Liberalen en Democraten).
+He is still active in politics as a councilor in Dilbeek and as a board member of the Flemish liberal party.
 He continues to actively work for the fraternization between Dilbeek with some foreign countries.
 He was a few years ago, the initiator of the cooperation between the HUBrussel and the Dalton State College.